 Things to consider before buying the recreational vehicle

-- place for storing your equipment, food, and clothes,
+- storage space for your equipment, food, and clothes

-- possibility of customizing – it is especially important if you are keen on personalized solutions,
+- customization – it is especially important if you are keen on personalized solutions

 Hidden cost of having RV

 When buying a new RV, remember not to focus solely on the purchasing price and costs of the loan.
 Having your own recreational vehicle results in a lot of additional, not so obvious costs.
 Sometimes these costs are referred to as a hidden cost of ownership.
-It is because you don't even know they exist - as long as you're not the owner.
+It is because you don't even know they exist - until you are an owner.

 Among the hidden cost the most significant are: